Template Variables

 6<!-- output -->

-markdown functions
+markdown function

 The markdown function converts Markdown strings to HTML elements.